akshaya-git/Con2RDS4AWSNE/README.md

 ![image](https://github.com/user-attachments/assets/7722cd9a-4c51-413b-9cd7-ab506aa13448)

 **Steps to recreate the Environment** - This Example uses Python code samples
-1. Setup your Nitro Enclave environment
+1. Setup your Nitro Enclave environment using Amazon Linux 2023
     1. Create a EC2 machine with Nitro Enclave enabled and 50gb of storage (This can be done from console or using Cli command)
 2. Create a KMS Key (use console - You can provide your own key material if needed but for this test we will use AWS generated CMK)
     1. Note the ARN of the key for future use